tbeauvais/puma-redeploy/README.md

 # Specify the redeploy watch file from an environment variable.
 This can a file system location or S3 URL.
 For example `/app/pkg/watch.me` or `s3://puma-test-app-archives/watch.me`.
 redeploy_watch_file ENV['WATCH_FILE']

+# Specify the Puma restart method type.
+This can be :phased_restart or :restart.
+If not specified defaults to :phased_restart
+redeploy_restart_method :restart

 # Specify the number of seconds between checking watch file.
 Defaults to 30.
 redeploy_watch_delay 15